LeonardoESousa/NEMO/Tutorial/Tutorial.md

 > Stein, Tamar, Leeor Kronik, and Roi Baer.
 "Reliable prediction of charge transfer excitations in molecular complexes using time-dependent density functional theory."
 Journal of the American Chemical Society 131.8 (2009): 2818-2820.

-To use thie feature, first create a new folder and move there.
+To use this feature, first create a new folder and move there.

 ```
 mkdir tuning